 Opera Helps first took place in Stockholm in 2012, then toured the UK in 2016 and rose again as an online offer in 2020 during the Covid-19 crisis.
 The Horizon Showcase sessions will continue to be offered through the Google Duo platform.

 Incredibly cathartic, uplifting…unlike anything I have ever experienced in my life before.

 People apply to us with a problem and a professional opera singer meets them and listens to the problem.

 Then the singer selects the aria relating to their troubles.
 The aria is sung to the participant as they relax in their preferred room.

-Booking for Opera Helps sessions will open when the Showcase begins but in the meantime, you can find out more and register your interest at the dedicated Opera Helps website.
+Booking for Opera Helps sessions will open to delegates very soon but in the meantime, you can find out more about the project on the dedicated Opera Helps website.